 The Nordic countries are often considered global front-runners when it comes to creating sustainable societies.
 And while we do a lot of things right, big tasks lie ahead if we are to reach our vision of being the most integrated and sustainable region in the world by 2030.
 So how can we make sustainable everyday choices more attractive?

 The Sustainable Living programme set out to explore this, collecting six innovative projects, each addressing a crucial aspect of sustainability: youth, food, culture, product labelling, education, and gender.
-The programme’s aim was to make sustainable choices the new norm in the Nordic Region.
+The ultimate goal is to make sustainable choices the new norm in the Nordic Region and this requires a team effort across sectors and country borders.

-To mark the conclusion of the programme and the launch of the Sustainable Living Hub, collecting the projects’ resources all in one place, Nordregio hosted the Sustainable Living Summit in Stockholm.
-Policymakers, businesses, consumers, academics and educators joined as we shared an inspiring day.
+This week, Nordregio hosted the Sustainable Living Summit in Stockholm, marking the conclusion of the four-year programme.
+The event launched the Sustainable Living Hub, collecting all the project resources in one place, and thought leaders across industries, policy, government, academia and civil society joined as we shared an inspiring conference day for sharing Nordic knowledge.
 Nordregio was pleased by the strong interest in the event, with nearly 700 people registering to attend either in person at Kulturhuset or online (watch a recording of the event here).

 Sweden’s Climate Minister, Romina Pourmokhtari, was invited to open the full-day event, and she set the tone for a collaborative atmosphere by putting emphasis on our everyday practices and Nordic collaborations: